Fiddle Leaf Fig (Ficus lyrata) Indoor Care and Common Problems with Remedies

 Watering

-Water Fiddle Leaf Fig liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Fiddle Leaf Fig liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Lessen watering during the cold season to maintain the soil barely moist as growth is minimal at this time.

 Avoid overwatering and soggy soil as it can lead to leaf drop and root-rot.
+Use tepid, chlorine-free water to water Ficus lyrata to avoid spots on the leaves.
+Read more on how to water houseplants correctly.

 Light Requirements